 In the natural outdoor environment, mold’s purpose is to breakdown dead organic matter so that it can be recycled back into the ecosystem.
 This is great for the natural cycle of our ecosystem, but not so great for the building materials inside your home.
 Indoor mold and the underlying water problem will eat away at your building materials and potentially compromise the structural integrity of your property.
 Bottom-line, if you have an indoor mold problem, you should contact a trained and certified mold removal company in Virginia to safely and effectively address the problem and the moisture source.

-What Causes Basement Mold in Virginia?
+What Causes Mold Growth in Virginia Basements?

 Various moisture sources could be contributing to mold development in your basement.
 With an adequate moisture source, it only takes 24-48 hours for mold to develop and spread.
 Some moisture problems are very obvious and will prompt immediate attention– like flooding or a major leak.
 Other problems may seem minor and can be very easy to overlook– like humidity and condensation.
 It is equally as important to address these issues with the same urgency as with a leak or flood.

 - High humidity – over 55%